dizys/nyu-gpu-final-project/README.md

 # Floyd-Warshall datasets
 cd bin && ./generategraph <SIZE> && cd .. # generate dataset <INPUT_FILE_SIZE>.txt

+# N-Queens datasets: N-Queens programs don't need any extra dataset files to run, it will generate the dataset on the fly
 ```

 ## Run the programs